osaario/react-good-form/README.md

 # React Good Form

 React form with validation.
-Supports nested objects and static arrays.
+Supports nested structures with objects and arrays.

 ## Installation